How to identify the beliefs you need to change to transform

 Where does this belief come from?

-How do you feel when you think about this belief?
+How do I feel when I think about this belief?

 This is such excellent and useful work to do.